 In the last couple of years, customizability and access to third-party applications have become quite common on Android devices without a second doubt.
 Talking about system customizations like rooting or flashing firmware has increased on Xiaomi devices.
-Well, if you’re also one of the Xiaomi Redmi, Poco, or Mi device users and want to enable root access, then you can check this full guide on How to Root Any Xiaomi Redmi, Poco, or Mi Devices Using Magisk.
+Well, suppose you’re also a Xiaomi Redmi, Poco, or Mi device user and want to enable root access.
+In that case, you can check this full guide on How to Root Any Xiaomi Redmi, Poco, or Mi Devices Using Magisk.

 If you’re using any of the Xiaomi devices or planning to buy one, check out this article to learn more about rooting and its benefits.
-Although there are some disadvantages to rooting your Android handset, as a customization lover or power user, you can take it further per your requirements.
+Although there are some disadvantages to rooting your Android handset, as a customization lover or power user, you can take it further as you require.

 What’s Smartphone Rooting and What are the Benefits?